tomluko/Acacia/README.md

 # Acacia
-Basic snake game for android
+Basic snake game for android.

+##Build note
+'modules for android games' must be checked out to same root as Acacia.